Rob Woodall: Gun rights

 Woodall was one of only six Republicans who opposed legislation that would require all states to honor the concealed weapons permits of other states, arguing that the bill was unnecessary because the Second Amendment to the United States Constitution already gives Americans the right to bear arms.

-National security

-On July 24, 2013, Woodall voted against Representative Justin Amash's (R-Michigan) amendment to HR 2397 which would have ended the National Security Agency's ability to collect and store data on the phone calls of every American without a warrant.

 Mueller investigation

 Woodall stated in June 2019 that he had not read the Mueller report about Russian interference in the 2016 presidential election.